-One of the greatest complements this amazing bloodline has received was from an AKC judge.
+One of the greatest complements this amazing bloodline has received was from an AKC All-Breed judge.
 When she first saw Rin Tin Tins Quella she said, "She is gorgeous.
-She looks like she stepped off the pages of a 1945 copy of the German Shepherd Dog Club of America Review Magazine."
-Her comments exemplify that the line has been protected and remains EXACTLY as Lee Duncan and Jannettia Propps would have wanted.
-That is the result of an exemplary Line Breeding Program which will continue.
+She looks like she stepped off the pages of a 1945 copy of the German Shepherd Dog Club of America Review Magazine.
+When she moves, she floats easily across the ground.
+And her work ethic is rock solid" Her comments confirm that the line has been protected and remains EXACTLY as Lee Duncan intended.

 THE PROOF IS IN THE PROGENY